Expand description

 pattern).

-of operations of other Undo/Redo crates, as having to implement commands
+of operation of other Undo/Redo crates, as having to implement commands requires

-requires maintenance of additional application logic, which is often complicated
+maintenance of additional application logic that is often complicated and can

-and can lead to elusive bugs.
-Nevertheless, undoredo can also store a command
+lead to elusive bugs.
+But if needed, undoredo can also store a command or

-or other metadata along with every edit, allowing easy use of the Command
+other metadata along with every edit, allowing for easy use of the Command pattern

-for each data structure.
-For ease of use, undoredo has derive macros
+data structure.
+For ease of use, undoredo has derive macro

-(#[derive(Delta)]) to automatically generate these types on arbitrary custom
+to automatically generate these types on arbitrary custom structs and enums,

-structs and enums, as well as convenience implementations for standard
+as well as convenience implementations for standard library collections:

 HashMap,